Thomas Karaoglan: Biography

-DSDS

 He became popular from participating in the German casting show Deutschland sucht den Superstar, where he reached fifth place.

-Performances

-Post-DSDS

-In July 2010, Karaoglan published his first single Checker, der Vollstrecker.
-2011 Karaoglan published his second single called Diskoking.
+In July 2010, Karaoglan published his first single "Checker, der Vollstrecker".
+2011 Karaoglan published his second single called "Diskoking".
 In addition to this, Karaoglan and his dance partner Sarah Latton took part at the German Dance-Show Let's Dance where they reached 3rd place.
 Karaoglan stated that he "make crap music" and started to design jewelry with Harald Glööckler.
-Karaoglan has been charged with two counts of sexually abusing a 12-year-old child in Münster, North Rhine-Westphalia.
-Karaoglan pleaded not guilty to the charges and the court case starts on 7 March 2013.
+Karaoglan was charged with two counts of sexually abusing a 12-year-old boy in Münster, North Rhine-Westphalia.
+Karaoglan pleaded not guilty to the charges.
+On 7 March 2013 the charges were downgraded to insult on a sexual basis and Karagolan was ordered to pay the boy €5000 after Karaoglan admitted kissing him on the cheek.